pwolfe8/FPGA_Clapping_Pattern_Detection/Instructions/Instructions.md

 # Module Testing Instructions

 ## General process
 1) Compile listed files modelsim with **VHDL 2008** settings
-    - be sure to match the "R\_int" and "n\_int" constants in typePack.vhd with the testbench before compiling
 2) Double click tb_shift_register to start simulation:
     - add all signals to waveform
     - change radix to hex